FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 Here’s how you can migrate your assets:

-1. Locate your static assets in your local system that are used in your Node-RED instance from the snapshot we have taken.
+1. Locate your static assets in your local system that are used in your Self-managed Node-RED instance from the snapshot we have taken.
-2. Upload them one by one through the Instance Static Assets tab.
+2. Upload them one by one through the Instance "Static Assets" tab.
 For more information, refer to the [Static Asset Service documentation]( /docs/user/static-asset-service/).

 Once you have migrated all your assets, you will be able to access them in the instance created in the FlowFuse cloud.
 Just ensure that after deploying the snapshot, the path set in the flow matches the static assets migrated to the FlowFuse instance.

 ### Deploying Snapshot for the Cloud/Device instance

-Once the System-level environment variables are set, you are good to deploy that captured snapshot in the Device or the Cloud Instance.
+Once the system-level environment variables are set and all static assets have been migrated ( if your Node-RED application flow is using static assets), you can deploy the captured snapshot to either the Cloud or Device instance.

-1. Navigate to the Cloud Instance for which you created the snapshot, either to migrate your current Node-RED setup or to prepare it for later deployment on a device.
+1. Navigate to the FlowFuse Cloud instance where you created the snapshot by clicking "Hosted Instance" in the left sidebar and selecting the instance from the list.
 2. Switch to the "Snapshots" tab at the top to locate the snapshot you created from the list.
 3. On the right side of the snapshot, click the three-dot icon:

-   - If you are migrating to the Cloud Instance, select **"Restore Snapshot."**
+   - If you are migrating to the Cloud Instance, select **"Restore Snapshot"**
-   - If you are migrating to a Device Instance, select **"Set as Device Target."**
+   - If you are migrating to a Device Instance, select **"Set as Device Target"**

-Setting a device target will ensure that the snapshot will be deployed on all of the devices assigned to this instance.
+Setting a device target will ensure that the snapshot will be deployed on all of the devices associated with this instance.

 ## Conclusion